Top 30 Questions - To Help Initiate Meaningful Conversations

 - Do you have a will?

-- Is it valid, current & easily found?
+- Is it valid & easily found?

 Advanced, for more in-depth conversations: